Mostafijur-1/Dacebook_Blockchain_Project/README.md

+DACEBOOK | BLOCKCHAIN+REACT

+The idea of the project was to create a blockchain network based social media for the highly secured communication group (like army).
+So the features are like facebook+messenger features.
+Necessary tools and language I used to develop the system.

+Ether.js (for interacting with the Ethereum blockchain)

+Solidity (for smart contracts)

+Hardhat (for deploy environment and testing accounts

+Metamask (for managing accounts and transactons)

+React Js (for frontend)

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.